 The shrine’s flowers are a huge drawcard.
 Visitors come for the plum blossoms and chrysanthemums.
-When either, photographers will come from near and far!
+Photographers flock to them when they bloom!

 Yushima Tenjin has other attractions.
 One is its ema.
 Yes, these little wooden tables are an attraction, believe it or not!
 Another is a treasury museum.
-Let’s talk about its history.
+Let’s talk about it.

 The shrine was initially dedicated to the god, Ameno-Tajikarao-no-Mikoto.
 He is the kami of sports and strength in 458.
 In 1355, another joined him.